davy7125/polyphone/en/manual/soundfont-browser.md

 For downloading a file, click on the icon :guilabel:`download` next to its file name in the section :guilabel:`Downloads`.
 You will see the download progress in a menu next to the main menu, at the top right corner of the software.
-Once a file is downloaded and if the file is a soundfont, it is possible to open it in a [soundfont editor](manual/soundfont-editor/index.md) by clicking on the icon :guilabel:`open`.
+Once a file is downloaded and if the file is a soundfont, it is possible to open it in a [soundfont editor][sf-editor] by clicking on the icon :guilabel:`open`.

 It is possible from the menu to clear the completed downloads.
 If everything is cleared, the download menu disappears.

 ![Dowloading soundfonts](images/soundfont_browser_download.png "Dowloading soundfonts")

+[home-right]:    manual/index.md#doc_right
+[home-screen]:   manual/index.md
+[settings-repo]: manual/settings.md#doc_repository
+[sf-editor]:     manual/soundfont-editor/index.md